SpawnCommands / Spawn Commands Teleport

 /spawn mylavabase Takes you to your named location "mylavabase".

 /spawns Displays a sorted list of your named locations.
 The ones in this dimension are highlighted.
 Any shared location names are listed first and begin with an at sign.
 Example: @maincastle.
+The named locations listed in chat are clickable links.

 /spawn- henrysplace Removes your named location "henrysplace" from the list.